Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Classical Algorithms

 To solve the time-dependent Schr\"odinger equation, we adopt an open-source software package, \textit{Quspin}, to compute the evolution of the driven system.
 Ref. \cite{weinberg2019quspin} provides a detailed introduction to this package.
 The original version of the package only involves the ordinary differential equation (ODE) solvers provided by \textit{SciPy} \cite{Virtanen2020}.
 We further added the \textit{cvode} solvers from the \textit{Pyodesys} \cite{Dahlgren2018} to \textit{Quspin}.

 In Fig. \ref{ClassicalCost}(a), we plot the required time to solve the time-dependent Schr\"{o}dinger equation for different system sizes.
-We first record the time spent on \textit{Hanhai20} clusters (with Rpeak 2.38 PFlop/s) at USTC, then we estimate how long it will take on \textit{Frontier} (with Rpeak 1,685.65 PFlop/s) by comparing floating-point computing power.
-The blue dots represent the time of systems within the computational capability of the \textit{Hanhai20} clusters.
-We fit the curve and extrapolate it into the classically intractable regime to determine the required time of our largest system of $ L=32$, $N_b=20 $.
-When the dimension of the Hilbert space reaches $ \sim10^{14} $, the corresponding time to obtain one valid sample is $ \sim2,500 $ s on \textit{Frontier} employing the fastest solver of \textit{vode\_bdf}, while it takes only 500 s in our experiment.
+We first record the time spent on \textit{Hanhai20} clusters (with Rpeak 2.38 PFlop/s) at USTC, then we estimate how long it will take on \textit{Frontier} (with Rpeak 1,685.65 PFlop/s) by comparing floating-point computing power, assuming a perfect parallel framework of the code for large scale simulations.
+The dots of different colors represent the time of systems within the computational capability of the \textit{Hanhai20} clusters.
+We fit the curves and extrapolate them into the classically intractable regime to determine the required time of our largest 1D system of $ L=32$, $N_b=20 $ (blue stars) and 2D system of $ L=64$, $N_b=20 $(black stars).
+For 1D system, when the dimension of the Hilbert space reaches $ \sim10^{14} $, the corresponding time to obtain one valid sample is $ \sim2,500 $ s on \textit{Frontier} employing the fastest solver of \textit{vode\_bdf}.
+For ladder system, the largest dimension is $\sim 10^{19}$, and it will take $\sim 2.9\times 10^8$ s to get a sample, while it takes only 500 s in our experiment.

 Fig. \ref{ClassicalCost}(b) illustrates the allocated memory for storing the matrix elements of the sparse (red dots) and dense (orange dots) Hamiltonians.
 Here the sparse matrix denotes that the matrix contains only non-zero elements, while the dense matrix contains the full elements.
-For a system with approximately $10^{14}$ Hilbert space dimensions, storing the sparse matrix of the Hamiltonian with 128-bit complex numbers requires at least $100$ PB, while storing the dense matrix of the Hamiltonian requires $10^{13}$ PB memory.
+To store the sparse matrix of the Hamiltonian with double float data type, it requires at least $10^3$ and $10^7$ PB memory for the largest 1D system and ladder system, respectively, while storing the dense matrix requires $10^{13}$ and $10^{23}$ PB memory.
 Both of them exceed the storage capability of 9.2 PB RAM on the \textit{Frontier}.